Information for patients

 Is there any preparation before the treatment?

 Your hospital doctor will give you instructions about your tablets.
-Some may need stopping before your treatment and may need to restart following your treatment.
+You may need to stop taking some of your medication before your treatment and to resume after.
 Please continue to take your present medication unless told otherwise.

 It is important that you are not pregnant when you have your treatment, as radioiodine is harmful to unborn babies.
 At your appointment, we will ask about the possibility of you being pregnant, any contraception used and the date of your last period.
 We may also need to perform a pregnancy test if you are of childbearing age.

-If you are currently breast-feeding, you will need to stop.
+If you are currently breast-feeding, you will need to stop and not restart.

 What foods are rich in iodine?